JSAbrahams/mamba/doc/philosophy/1 general_features.md

 completed its operation.
 In effect, is verifies the program is in a valid state for the function to be executed, and it verifies that the program is in one of the expected state after execution of the function.

-This term was invented by Bertrand Meyer, and implemented in the Eiffel language.
+This term was conceived by Bertrand Meyer, and implemented in the Eiffel language.

 ### Type Refinement

+Type refinement can also be used to enforce design by contract.
+Design by contract is not only used to check the arguments of a method, but also to check that the object is in a correct state.
+Usually, the state of an object is left implicit.
+By using type aliases with accompanying checks, we can explicitly name the different states an object can be in.

+For instance, take a simple server object, which forms a connection with a server.
+Then this can either be connected or disconnected (for the sake of simplicity).
+We can then define two states:

+    type connectedServer <- Server where
+        self connected else Err("Not connected.")

+    type disconnectedServer <- Server where
+        self not connected else Err("connected.")

+Of course, this is a rather trivial example, but it can be more useful when states become more complicated.
+It can also be used as the return type of a method to signify that a object in is that state after execution of that method.

 ## The Mathematical Roots of Computer Science

 Computer Science has its roots in mathematics.
 I wanted to reflect this in the language.
 An obvious example is the set builder notation:

-    def programmers <- { x | x in People, x.profession is "programmer" }
+    def programmers <- { x | x in People, x.profession is PROGRAMMER }